tm-web-dev/learn-react/README.md

 The useRef hook in React is used to create a reference to a DOM element or a value that persists across renders without causing the component to re-render when it changes.
 It's a handy tool for accessing and manipulating DOM elements directly or keeping track of mutable values.

+## useId React Hook

+useId is a React Hook for generating unique IDs that can be passed to accessibility attributes.

+The useId hook in React is used to generate unique IDs that are stable across server and client rendering.
+It's especially useful for accessibility purposes, such as associating form elements with their labels, or for ensuring unique keys in a list.

 # What is Fiber in React?

 Fiber is the new reconciliation engine in React, introduced to improve rendering performance and make React apps smoother.